Prudential's Peters uses barbell as rate hike looms

-NEW YORK Gregory Peters, who helps manage more than $565 billion of assets at Prudential Fixed Income (PRU.N), said he is favoring investment-grade financial sector bonds and higher-quality junk bonds, as the Federal Reserve prepares to end its long tease of the markets and raise benchmark interest rates.
+NEW YORK Gregory Peters, who helps manage more than $565 billion of assets at Prudential Fixed Income, said he is favoring investment-grade financial sector bonds and higher-quality junk bonds, as the Federal Reserve prepares to end its long tease of the markets and raise benchmark interest rates.

 Speaking on Tuesday at the Reuters Global Investment Outlook Summit in New York, Peters said a rising rate cycle "is when you want to start buying bonds," and said he feels "really good about fixed income over the slightly longer term."

-Peters, a senior investment officer who runs the Prudential Total Return Bond Fund (PDBAX.O), forecast at last year's Summit that the Fed might wait until late this year or even 2016 to raise rates for the first time since June 2006.
+Peters, a senior investment officer who runs the Prudential Total Return Bond Fund, forecast at last year's Summit that the Fed might wait until late this year or even 2016 to raise rates for the first time since June 2006.

 He now sees an 80 percent chance of a December rate hike, after the central bank made a "policy mistake" by doing nothing in September.
 Peters said subsequent statements by Fed officials may have been intended to help markets price in an eventual hike, even as small as 0.25 percentage point.